ibm-cloud-docs/power-iaas/importing-boot-image.md

-3. To import a customized SAP HANA or SAP NetWeaver image, use the [`-d, --import-details strings`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-import) command.
+3. Import a customized SAP HANA or SAP NetWeaver image by using the [`-d, --import-details strings`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-image-import) command.